oekosheri/GB_code/README.md

 ```
 - GB_plane: must be chosen from the list that was provided after running the second mode of csl_generator.py.
 Here for ex: [2,  1, -2].
+Change the default plane to your chosen one.
 - lattice_parameter: is self-explanatory.

 To minimize the grain boundary energy microscopic degrees of freedom must be taken into account.
 Therefore here we allow for